acorg/seqgen/README.md

 ## Sequence spefication

-For example, the JSON shown below:
+Your JSON specifies what sequences you want created.

-* creates a random sequence `A` of length 100 nucelotides.
+As an example, the JSON shown below specifies the following:

-* makes 19 more sequences that are approximately 1% different from `A`.
+* Create a random sequence `A` of length 100 nucelotides and 19 additional sequences that are approximately 1% different from `A`.
-* makes a new sequence `B` that is 15% different from `A`.
+* Make a new sequence `B` that is approximately 15% different from `A`.
-* makes 19 1% mutants from `B`.
+* Make 19 1% mutants from `B`.
-* makes a recombinant sequence that has its first 30 nucleotides from `A` and last 70 nucleotides from `B`.
+* Make a recombinant sequence whose first 30 nucleotides are from `A` and last 70 nucleotides from `B`.

 ```json